-In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of the Kubrick family and Warner Bros and, commenced a connected research project on the Vietnam War - bringing together the archives of photojournalist Phillip Jones-Griffiths, the Cold War investigative journalism of Phillip Knightley and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.
+In 2007, Julian was instrumental in bringing the Stanley Kubrick Archive to UAL with the generous support of the Kubrick family and Warner Bros (Los Angeles).
+To support the acquisition, Julian commenced a connected research project on the Vietnam War - bringing together the archives of war photojournalist Phillip Jones-Griffiths, the Cold War investigative journalism of Phillip Knightley, and the production materials for Kubrick's Vietnam war film 'Full Metal Jacket'.

-Currently Julian is a Company Director at Impressions Gallery Bradford, a nominator for Prix Pictet Photography Prize, and External Examiner in Photography & film in UK universities.
-Julian is also proud to sit on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance newsgatheres around the world.
+Currently, Julian is a Company Director at Impressions Gallery, a Nominator for Prix Pictet Photography Prize, and sits on the Advisory Board of the Rory Peck Trust - the only organisation dedicated to the support, welfare and safety of freelance film & photography newsgatherers around the world.